entropy: precarious life and big idea

 Light, however, moves at the speed of light.
 The implication of Special Relativity, in my estimation, is that photons, which are energy packages called quanta, do not experience time and so they never decay.

 The non-aging and non-decay of photons gives rise to the phenomenon already mentioned – that to look far out into space with a telescope is to see the past.
-Ancient light from distant galaxies only stops travelling when it hits an atom and is absorbed by it – in this case the telescope collecting light from stars.
+Ancient light from distant galaxies only stops travelling when it hits an atom and is absorbed by it – in this case the telescope collecting light from stars or your eye.

 Eternity: What implications does time dilation have for continued existence?